TrellixVulnTeam/swahilipython_SCMU/Doc/library/marshal.rst

 .. warning::

    The :mod:`marshal` module is not intended to be secure against erroneous or maliciously constructed data.
-Never unmarshal data received from an untrusted or unauthenticated source.
+Never unmarshal data received kutoka an untrusted or unauthenticated source.

 .. index:: object; code, code object

-Not all Python object types are supported; in general, only objects whose value is independent from a particular invocation of Python can be written and read by this module.
+Not all Python object types are supported; in general, only objects whose value is independent kutoka a particular invocation of Python can be written and read by this module.
 The following types are supported: booleans, integers, floating point numbers, complex numbers, strings, bytes, bytearrays, tuples, lists, sets, frozensets, dictionaries, and code objects, where it should be understood that